fauzimaulanaid/fauzimaulanaid/README.md

 <h1 align="center">Hi everyone!
 I'm Fauzi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></h1>

 ## About Me
-- 🌱 I'm an Android Developer with 3+ years of professional experience in developing Android Application.
+- 🌱 I'm an Android Developer with 4+ years of professional experience in developing Android Application.
 I'm a quick learner and adapt easily to new Android development technologies, allowing me to stay up-to-date with the latest industry trends and best practices.
+- 👨🏻‍💻 I'm currently working as an Android Engineer at [Ajaib](https://ajaib.co.id)
 - 🔭 I’m graduated from Informatics International Class program at [Universitas Mercu Buana](https://mercubuana.ac.id/id) (GPA 3.90 of 4.00)
 - 📫 How to reach me: fauzimaulana.id@gmail.com